 We offer a variety of programs in North Tamborine Mountain, where children and adult can also benefit from the natural surroundings of the rainforest, birds, and wallabies.
 There is evidence that being in nature lowers blood pressure and the heart rate, and lowers the stress response from stress hormones cortisol and adrenaline.

-We also offer sessions virtually via Zoom which offers a secure professional online platform and offers the benefits of not having to leave home to attend your session.
-This requires having a safe, private, and art-appropriate space allocated in the home environment.
+We also offer sessions virtually via Zoom which offers a secure professional online platform and offers the benefits of not having to leave home.
+This requires having a safe, private, and appropriate space allocated in the home environment.

 The Individual Therapy program supports individuals in a one-on-one setting in 60-minute sessions.
 Program duration is assessed on a case-by-case basis and ranges from 10-20 weeks.